Video Reportedly Shows Black Houston Man Dead Hanging From Tree, Policing Investigating Death As Homicide

 “Houston police homicide detectives are currently investigating, said Houston police spokesman Kese Smith,” the report noted.
 “No other details were available Monday afternoon, he said.”

-The Houston man was not identified, and police have not offered further details about the man’s death.
+Police have not offered further details about the man’s death.

 Given the nature of the man’s death, as hanging had long been used as a means of lynching against black men, especially in Texas, many questioned whether the man found dead in Houston may have been targeted.
 His death comes amid growing racial tensions across the United States, with protests in hundreds of cities and towns in the wake of George Floyd’s death in Minneapolis.